TuDo-Makerspace/Activity-Indicator/README.md

 $ python3 qemu-rpi-gpio
 ```

 The script will enter an interactive shell, where GPIO inputs can be emulated.
-For now, keep the shell open, and open a new terminal.
+For now, keep the shell open in the background and open a new terminal.
 Within the new terminal, start up the RPi emulation using the run script:

 ```
 $ bash qemu-rpi-gpio/run.sh
 ```

 The RPi emulator should now be up and running and you will be greeted with a login shell.
 At the time of writing, the default username is `pi` and the default password is `raspberry`.
-Once logged in, we will need to expand the disk size of the root partition, as it is currently limited to 1.6GB.
+Once logged in, we will need to expand the disk size of the root partition, as it is currently limited to only 1.6GB.

 In the emulator shell, run the fdisk utility and provide `/dev/mmcblk0` as the device to be partitioned:
 ```bash